DiFaReli++: Diffusion Face Relighting with Consistent Cast Shadows: Approach

 Our main network is a conditional DDIM that decodes our feature vector (with modified lighting information) to a relit version of the input image.
 In practice, the feature vector is used to \emph{condition} the DDIM that maps $\xT \sim \mathcal{N}(\vect{0}, \vect{I})$ to the original input $\xzero$ during training or maps $\xT = \text{DDIM}^{-1}(\xzero)$ from reversing the generative process to the relit output during relighting (Section \ref{sec:relighting}).
 This conditioning involves another network called \emph{Modulator} network, which converts the light, shape, and camera encodings into spatial modulation weights for the DDIM decoder.

-The architecture of the DDIM decoder is based on Dhariwal et al. \cite{dhariwal2021diffusion}, which is a modified UNet built from a stack of residual blocks interleaved with self-attention layers.
-We provide full details in Appendix \ref{app:net_arch}.
-Our only differences are that 1) the output of each residual block in the first half of the UNet will be modulated by the signal from the Modulator network and 2) we use our own version of adaptive group normalization.
-Our Modulator network has the same architecture as the first half of our DDIM's UNet, but they do not share weights.
+The architecture of the DDIM decoder is based on Dhariwal et al. \cite{dhariwal2021diffusion}, which is a modified UNet built from a stack of residual blocks interleaved with self-attention layers (full details in Appendix III).